-Our current partners include headline sponsors Hallmark Security, Macron - our teamwear partner, Reusch UK – the goalkeeping brand and RNLI, our official charity partner.
+Our current partners include headline sponsors Hallmark Security, Macron - our teamwear partner, Reusch UK – the goalkeeping brand, The National Football Museum, and the Insurer Integro.

 The North West Counties League operates at Steps 5 & 6 of the national league system.
 Steps 1 & 2 is The National League, steps 3 & 4 is the Evo Stik League.

-The Hallmark Security Football League (NWCFL) operates at Steps 5 & 6 of The National League System and has been in existence for 35 years.
+The Hallmark Security Football League (NWCFL) operates at Steps 5 & 6 of The National League System and has been in existence for 36 years.
 However, the history of the league goes back much further in football heritage.
 The league's formation in 1982 followed the amalgamation of two of the oldest leagues in English football history, The Lancashire Combination and The Cheshire League.
 Many of the trophies we currently use today were used in the original competitions, with the magnificent League Challenge Trophy and the equally impressive Premier Division Trophy dating back to the 1800's; trophies that wouldn’t look out of place in the trophy cabinet of any Premier League team.
 They are currently on display in The National Football Museum in Manchester.

 For the current season (2018/19) the League expanded and has 60 member clubs across three divisions, our highest membership in our history.
 Our clubs are at the heart of the communities in which they are based, with many achieving FA Standard Charter accreditation.
 As well as First teams, the majority of clubs also operate thriving reserve, development squad and youth, and women/girls football programmes with clubs being used for various community initiatives throughout the week.

 The geographical boundary of the NWCFL covers 5,000 square miles, from Carlisle in the North, Staffordshire in the South, as far West as Barrow-in-Furness and East as far as West Yorkshire, with clubs representing all areas of the North West and is the largest geographical footprint of any League at this level in the UK.